moenarch/moenarchbook/guide/src/for_developers/backends.md

 There are already several alternative backends on GitHub which can be used as a rough example of how this is accomplished in practice.

-- [mdbook-linkcheck] - a simple program for verifying the book doesn't contain any broken links
+- [moenarchbook-linkcheck] - a simple program for verifying the book doesn't contain any broken links
-- [mdbook-epub] - an EPUB renderer
+- [moenarchbook-epub] - an EPUB renderer
-- [mdbook-test] - a program to run the book's contents through [rust-skeptic] to verify everything compiles and runs correctly (similar to `rustdoc --test`)
+- [moenarchbook-test] - a program to run the book's contents through [rust-skeptic] to verify everything compiles and runs correctly (similar to `rustdoc --test`)
-- [mdbook-man] - generate manual pages from the book
+- [moenarchbook-man] - generate manual pages from the book

 This page will step you through creating your own alternative backend in the form of a simple word counting program.
 Although it will be written in Rust, there's